gowizzard/dotfiles/README.md

 This repository contains dotfiles and configuration settings for:

+- Fish: My shell of choice.
 - Ghostty: A fast, feature-rich, and cross-platform terminal emulator.
 - Neovim: My text editor of choice for terminal.
+- Starship: A minimal, fast, and customizable prompt for any shell.
 - Hammerspoon: A powerful automation tool for macOS.
 - Git: My version control of choice.
 - Tmux: Terminal multiplexer to manage multiple sessions.
-- Oh-my-zsh: Framework for managing Zsh configuration.
 - ... and various other tools that boost my productivity!

 ## Installation